nxtman0z/EduNet/README.md

 ---

 ## 📬 Contact
-For any queries or collaboration, please open an **issue** in this repository.
+For any queries or collaboration, please open an **issue** in this repository. and contact nxtman0z

 ---